edurant/edurant.github.io/advising/msml.md

 Completing this certificate at MSOE meets the CSC5610 and CSC6621 requirements by substitution, reducing the number of additional courses needed to earn the MSML.

 # CSC5201 Microservices & Cloud Computing
-Students with coursework in *both* web apps and cloud computing replace this course with an approved elective.
+Students with sufficient coursework in *both* web apps and cloud computing replace this course with an approved elective.

 ## Acceptable Web Apps Coursework
 * SE2840 Web Application Development, Required for CS and SE
 * SWE2511 Web Apps, Required for SWE

 ## Acceptable Cloud Computing Coursework
-* SWE2410 Design and Cloud Patterns, Required for CSC and SWE
 * CS4230 / CSC4981 Distributed and Cloud Computing, Elective

+Note: SWE2410 Design and Cloud Patterns is *not* sufficient to meet this requirement.

 # Alternate CSC6605 Prerequisites